telezoic/Inquisitor-Python-Wx/README.md

 ####What it does

-Scrapes ebook/streaming video landing pages and confirms instititional access based on html source code.
+Scrapes ebook/streaming video landing pages and confirms institutional access based on html source code.
 It does this with a GUI via <a href="http://www.wxpython.org/">wxPython</a>

 ####What it doesn't . . .